369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 ## Multinomial Naive Bayes

-The multinomial naive bayes classifier is suitable for classification with descrete features (eg, word counts for text classification).
+**The multinomial naive bayes classifier is suitable for classification with descrete features (eg, word counts for text classification).**

-If the feature vectors have an elements amd each of them can assume k different values with probability p𝒌 then:
+If the feature vectors have n elements and each of them assume k different values with probability p𝒌 then:
 ```
 					      n!
 	P(X₁ = x₁nX₂ = x₂n,...,nX𝒌 = x𝒌)  = ------- ∏p𝑗ˣⁱ